 - Put on/take off their coat and hang it up on their peg.

 - Fasten their zip or buttons.

 - Put their shoes on their correct feet.

-- Dress/undress (P.E).
+- Dress/undress (P.E/Outdoor learning).

 - Wash and dry their hands.

 - Tidy up after themselves.

-- Serving themselves e.g. spreading butter on toast, pouring their own drinks.
+- Serve themselves e.g. spreading butter on toast, pouring their own drinks.

 Ideally, children entering Turtles should be able to use the toilet independently; however we are aware that this may not be possible in certain circumstances.
 We will respect and give them the upmost care and support when dealing with toileting issues.
-If a child has an accident or needs assistance, two adults take care of the situation as this complies with our safeguarding policy.